 Hotlines to call if you or a friend is feeling overwhelmed by stress, sadness or something else.
-In an emergency, always call 911
+If it's emergency, always call 911

 Crisis Link anytime - 703-527-4077 or 1-800-273-TALK